Easy Achilles tendonitis stretches and other exercises for Pain Relief

 achilles tendonitis physiotherapy exercises

 Achilles tendinopathy has been attributed to various intrinsic and extrinsic factors.
 The Intrinsic factors include disabilities like tight Tendo Achilles, Hamstring tightness, Genu valgum, Tibial torsion and Hallux valgus.
-External cause or Extrinsic factor includes activities which involve excessive jumping and running, dancing, cycling, trauma/ injury, gastrocsoleous muscle weakness/inefficiency.

-All these factors cause excessive stress on the tendon leading to microtrauma and pain.
+All these factors cause excessive stress on the tendon, leading to microtrauma and pain.

 Achilles Tendonitis signs and symptoms